Ehlers–Danlos syndrome: Autonomic problems

 Although neurogastroenterological manifestations in connective tissue disorders are common, their root cause is not yet known.
 Splanchnic circulation, small fiber neuropathy and altered vascular compliance have all been named as potential contributors to gastrointestinal complaints, particularly for patients who have a known, comorbid autonomic condition.

+Dysautonomia symptoms, autonomic system dysfunction, in hEDS is associated with exercise intolerance and cardiac atrophy.

 Neurological

-Chronic headaches are common in patients with Ehlers–Danlos syndrome, whether related to dysautonomia, temporomandibular joint dysfunction (TMD), muscle tension, or craniocervical instability.
-Ligaments in the neck are unable to heal properly, so the neck structure cannot support the skull, which can then sink into the brainstem, blocking the flow of cerebrospinal fluid, which in turn causes autonomic dysfunction.
+Chronic headaches are common in patients with Ehlers–Danlos syndrome, whether related to dysautonomia, temporomandibular joint dysfunction (TMD), muscle tension, tethered cord syndrome, craniocervical instability, and alantoaxial instability.

 Arnold–Chiari malformation is also more frequently found in patients with EDS because of the instability at the juncture between skull and spine.
 This causes herniation of the posterior fossa below the foramen magnum.
+Ligaments in the neck are unable to heal properly, so the neck structure cannot support the skull, which can then sink into the brainstem, blocking the flow of cerebrospinal fluid, which in turn causes autonomic dysfunction.
 Increased pressure created by the malformation can lead to a flattened pituitary gland, hormone changes, sudden severe headaches, ataxia, and poor proprioception.

 Ophthalmological manifestations include nearsightedness, retinal tearing and retinal detachment, keratoconus, blue sclera, dry eye, Sjogren's syndrome, lens subluxation, angioid streaks, epicanthal folds, strabismus, corneal scarring, brittle cornea syndrome, cataracts, carotid-cavernous sinus fistulas, and macular degeneration.

 Otological complications may also occur.
 Hearing loss is common, both conductive and sensorineural, and is most often bilateral.
 Otosclerosis and instability of the bones in the inner ear may also contribute to hearing loss.